qgis/QGIS-Website/content/resources/installation-guide/index.md

 |||qgis-ltr-dev [[1]](#id1)|Nightly build of the upcoming long term point release|
 |Development|{{< param "devversion" >}} master|qgis-dev [[1]](#id1)|Nightly build of the development version|

-{{< footnote "1" >}} Nightlies are debug builds (including debugging output)
+{{< footnote "1" >}} Nightlies are debug builds (including debugging output that can be used by developers to better understand issues with the build).

-The packages listed in the table only install the necessary packages to run QGIS.
-Corresponding to those packages there are also meta packages with the postfix `-full-free` and `-full`.
-The former contains additional optional dependencies that some popular - not included - plugins use and the latter include the former and also add proprietary extensions like Oracle, ECW and MrSID.
+The packages listed in the above table only install the necessary dependencies needed to run QGIS.
+Corresponding to those packages there are also meta packages with the suffix `-full-free` and `-full`.
+The `-full-free` contains additional optional dependencies that some popular (not included in the default QGIS install) plugins use.
+The `-full` includes everything from `-full-free` and also adds proprietary extensions like Oracle drivers, ECW and MrSID.

 The Express installs reference the corresponding `-full` variant and the standalone installers are also made from these OSGeo4W package sets.

-Before installing any of the nightly builds note the [warning](#warning).
+Before installing any of the nightly builds note the [warnings](#warning) below.

 # Linux

-Most linux distributions split QGIS into several packages; you’ll probably need qgis and qgis-python (to run plugins).
-Packages like qgis-grass (or qgis-plugin-grass), qgis-server can be skipped initially, or installed only when you need them.
+Most linux distributions split QGIS into several packages; you’ll probably need `qgis` and `qgis-python` (to run plugins).
+Packages like `qgis-grass` (or `qgis-plugin-grass`), `qgis-server` can be skipped initially, or installed only when you need them.

-Below you find instructions to install per distribution.
+Below you will find specific instructions per distribution.
 For most distro’s there are instructions to install QGIS stable and instructions to install a cutting edge QGIS testing build (note the [warning](#warning)).

 ## Debian/Ubuntu